 WCIL: What do you miss most about home?

 My friends and my mom’s cooking!
 My mom taught my sister and I how to cook or what she calls it “fend for ourselves” and there is nothing like her food.
 It’s made with so much love and flavour, I can’t wait until I visit again.

 WCIL: Is there anything else you’d like to share about your experience?

-I wouldn't change a thing about making the decision to move here, but I would do more research on the country I was moving to if given the chance.
+I wouldn’t change a thing about making the decision to move to the Czech Republic, but I would do more research on the country I was moving to if given the chance.
 While Prague is great overall, I think I had rose-colored glasses on when making the decision to move abroad.
-I knew it would be challenging and new, but I wasn't as realistic with myself as I should have been.
+I knew it would be challenging and new, but I wasn’t as realistic with myself as I should have been.
 Knowing what I know now, I would have saved up even more money than I did just to plan for emergencies and have more money to travel, and I would have prepped myself more for dealing with being homesick and for adjusting to a new environment.